Valorisation: Rate of valorisation

 In Capital Vol. 3 (Penguin ed., p.
 136) Marx defines the rate of valorisation as S/C where "S" is the surplus value produced and "C" is the total capital invested to produce it.
 This is strictly a value ratio, a relationship between value proportions, not to be confused with the rate of profit on capital invested, since the amount of surplus value yielded by a capital investment, corresponding to a certain quantity of labour-time expended in production, typically diverges from that part of the surplus value which is realized as profit, since at any time products are likely to be traded above or below their value, rather than at prices which exactly reflect their value (Marx often assumes for the purpose of his analysis that the total mass of profit and the total surplus-value are the same magnitude, although in reality they can vary from each other, due to continual changes in labour productivity across time, imperfect pricing, and imperfect competition).

 The conflict between physical output growth and valorisation

-In Capital Vol. 3, chapter 15, section 2 (Penguin ed., p.
-355f) Marx discusses how conflicts arise between expanding physical output and the valorization of capital.
+In Capital Vol. 3, chapter 15, section 2 (Penguin ed., pp. 355f) Marx discusses how conflicts arise between expanding physical output and the valorization of capital.
 From the point of view of capital, increased productivity means both increase in the scale of production and a reduction of labour-costs as a fraction of the total capital invested.
 From the point of view of labour, increased productivity means both an increase in surplus labour and an increase in the amount of capital used per worker.
 Marx then explains that these four variables can come into conflict with each other, creating disturbances in the growth process of capital: